marcuswangweihow/FBDD/Frag_to_lead/9N39/1ns_Preliminary Results/occupancy_maps/Readme.md

   </tr>
 </table>

-Acetonitrile occupancy maps were generated from (A) 0-0.2 ns and (B) 0.2-0.4 ns analysis windows of the pipeline MD simulation (total 1 ns), superimposed on the representative protein structure (PDB 4MZI – human mutant p53) for each window.
+Acetonitrile occupancy maps were generated from (A) 0-0.2 ns and (B) 0.2-0.4 ns analysis windows of the pipeline MD simulation (total 1 ns), superimposed on the representative protein structure (PDB 9N39 – DNA gyrase complexed with uncleaved DNA) for each window.
 The representative protein structure per window was obtained from the central frame of the window.
 Acetonitrile occupancy maps are shown as black meshes.

 # Toluene occupancy maps per window (only 2 windows shown)
 [⬆️ Back to top](#fbdd-repository-structure)